PhD Admissions Frequently Asked Questions

 Application Submission (PhD)

-Applicants who indicate that they would like to be considered for the Master's program in the 'Other Options and Referrals' section of the online application are eligible to request that their application be reviewed by the MS Admissions Committee.
+Applicants who indicate that they would like to be considered for the Master's program in the 'Application Options' section of the online application are eligible to request that their application be reviewed by the MS Admissions Committee.
 In order to pursue this option, the applicant must directly respond to the PhD admissions decision email within three business days indicating this request.
 However, we cannot guarantee that the Graduate Admissions Committee will accept your application request for the master's program.
 You will be notified via email whether your request has been granted.

 No. We do not allow deferral of admission.
 Students who are accepted but cannot enroll may reapply for a future year when they are available to begin their studies.